CliffracerMerchant/BootyCrate/README.md

-MainActivity's UI consists of an instance of RecyclerViewActionBar (a custom toolbar implementation), an instance of BottomAppBar (another custom toolbar implementation), a BottomNavigationViewEx (acts as a BottomNavigationView but with better sub-view access), a checkout button, and an add button.
-This activity ui is shared between all fragments.
+MainActivity's UI consists of an instance of RecyclerViewActionBar (a custom toolbar implementation), an instance of BottomAppBar (another custom toolbar implementation), a BottomNavigationViewEx (acts as a BottomNavigationView but with better sub-view access for styling purposes), a checkout button, and an add button.
+This activity UI is shared between all fragments.

 ### fragment
 fragment contains all of the fragments used in the app.
 The two main content fragments' inheritance